opentalk-mirrors/tools-check-changelog/README.md

 ## Usage

-Include this script in your CI
+Include this script in your CI.